-Palo Alto Battlefield National Historical Park preserves the site(s) of the first battle of the U.S.-Mexican War.
-The park's mission is to tell the story of these battle(s) and present the causes and consequences of the war.
-As part of this mission, Palo Alto is currently devising ways to use art and art history to help youth engage with and understand the importance and history of Palo Alto Battlefield.
+Palo Alto Battlefield NHP preserves the sites of the first battles of the U.S.-Mexican War.
+It's mission is to tell the stories of the sites, battles, and the war.
+As part of this mission, Palo Alto is currently devising ways to use art and art history to help engage young people.
+Through the exploration of art, young people will gain a different appreciation and understanding of the importance of these sites.

 Contact: Karen Weaver